 About the ISCF

-The government launched a new Industrial Strategy in 2017 which aims to boost productivity and earning power throughout the UK.
-To support this aim, a new funding stream called the Industrial Strategy Challenge Fund (ISCF) was announced.
-UKRI has been developing new ISCF funding opportunities focussed on business-led challenges.
+In 2017, the government launched a new Industrial Strategy aiming to boost productivity and earning power throughout the UK.
+The Industrial Strategy Challenge Fund (ISCF) was developed to support this aim.

 A key aspect of this new, additional funding is its multidisciplinary approach with social science research often at the heart of the solutions.